 The Broad Appeal of Cloud-Native Big Data Platforms

-The growth of ML and AI has created demand for more agile, scalable platforms than traditional on-premises vendors can deliver.
+The growth of ML and AI has created a demand for more agile, scalable platforms than traditional on-premises vendors can deliver.
 Even hybrid solutions pose problems to businesses who need to combine structured, semi-structured, and unstructured data in open source big data frameworks.
 Data professionals have identified two of the top obstacles to implementing machine learning as analyzing extremely large data sets (40 percent of respondents) and integrating new data into existing pipelines (38 percent), according to the 2018 Big Data Trends and Challenges Survey Report.

 For Cloudera and Hortonworks Customers, the Time to Act Is Now